LihansaR/me50/README.md

 Environment: Python, Flask, JavaScript, Jinja2, HTML5, CSS

 About
 For my CS50 Final Project, I wanted to build something that could be useful for me & other developers.
 I ended up developing a simple, but aesthetically pleasant HTTP Status Code Cheatsheet web application.
-Animal pictures corresponding to the different status codes were added for their cuteness.

 To run it: python app.py